JBHynes/JBHynes/README.md

 ## Welcome!
-## Jacqueline B. Hynes (jacqueline_hynes@brown.edu) NeuroAI, Vision-Action Models,and Brain-Computer Interfaces.
+## Jacqueline B. Hynes NeuroAI, Vision-Action Models,and Brain-Computer Interfaces.
 #### The Complex Adaptive Brain: Neurocomputational Mechanism and Principles of Intelligence.